stanleyn/Comp790-166-Comp-Bio/README.md

 ### Reading Questions

-**Please choose one paper per week to turn in by the time of our class meeting 9:30 am to natalies+comp790@cs.unc.edu**.
+**Please choose one paper per week on the weeks when reading summaries are due and turn them in before our class meeting 9:30 am to natalies+comp790@cs.unc.edu**.

 1) Please explain in 2 sentences or less what the problem being solved is.